 Practices: Since 2010, the CBP partnership solicits BMP implementation data from the jurisdictions.
 The WQGIT Watershed Technical Workgroup is responsible for assisting jurisdictions in developing, understanding and submitting data through the NEIEN system.
 EPA’s reporting system, the Bay Tracking and Accounting System, or BayTAS, is used to track progress toward meeting Bay TMDL allocations.
 WQGIT members have been actively involved in the development of BayTAS.
 ChesapeakeStat is a CBP partnership website that publicly shares information on indicators, strategies and funding including the BayTAS data, BMP implementation data reported through NEIEN and any other numerical data used for assessing progress towards CBP partnership water quality goals.
 The CBP partnership is working with the jurisdictions and federal partners to improve verification of reported nutrient and sediment controls.
 The WQGIT also adopted a protocol for reviewing the effectiveness of nutrient and sediment controls, or BMPs, based on an evaluation by expert panels and a review of the best available literature and data.
 Expert panels evaluating the effectiveness of controls are underway in order to inform the CBP partnership as to whether it is appropriate/necessary to modify existing, or approve new, nutrient and sediment controls and how the implementation of those controls are accounted for by the CBP partnership modeling tools.

 Modeled Loads: The CBP partners use a suite of computer models to project pollutant loads and flow.
 The CBP modeling framework is designed to address questions of how Chesapeake Bay water quality will respond to changes in watershed and airshed management actions, which can inform decision-making for reducing pollution and meeting applicable water quality standards.
 These modeling tools are also used to track and quantify nutrient and sediment loads as WIP implementation progresses.
-The estimated modeled loads, together with relevant monitoring data, will be used to track progress with achieving the 2017 (and 2025) WIP outcome.
-USGS and the modeling workgroup are currently developing techniques to better compare modeled nutrient and sediment load data with that of monitored loads.
+The estimated modeled loads, together with relevant monitoring data, areused to track progress with achieving the 2017 (and 2025) WIP outcome.
+USGS and the modeling workgroup are currently enhancingtechniques to better compare modeled nutrient and sediment load data with that of monitored loads.

 2025 WIP Outcome